Trump administration releases new JFK assassination records

 Trump said on Monday that “people have been waiting for decades” to see the 80,000 pages of records related to Kennedy’s assassination.
 Soon after taking office, he signed an executive order directing the public release of thousands of files related to the assassinations of Kennedy, Robert F. Kennedy and Martin Luther King Jr.

 The documents were posted to the website of the National Archives Tuesday evening.
-It may take some time before researchers who have studied the JFK assassination can go through the newly posted 1,123 documents, which were identified only by record numbers and no descriptions.
+It may take some time before researchers who have studied the JFK assassination can go through the more than 2,000 newly posted documents, which were identified only by record numbers and no descriptions.

 But there’s no indication the files will contain any bombshells, according to one man who’s seen many of the records already.